 VERIFICATION OF IDENTITY & DUE DILIGENCE

 We may request to collect data to verify your identity and conduct due diligence or a know your customer process (KYC).
-You would usually need to verify your identity when reaching certain deposit and withdrawal amounts and to collect winnings.
 The information will be requested by the Company through a pop up on our Web Application and/or via email, or via a third party service provider.
-The information must be uploaded or sent via email to [email protected] depending on instructions.
+The information must be uploaded or sent via email to email@example.com depending on instructions.

 This data might include: